macroing/Transformer.js/README.md

 | `valueKey`        | null or value         | The key for the current value.
 It may be null.            |
 | `valueOld`        | value                 | The old version of the current value.                     |

+### The `equals` function

 The `equals` function compares two values for equality.
-It takes two parameters that may be of any type.
+It takes two or three parameters.
+The first two must be present and may be of any type.

+The third parameter is an optional configuration object.
+This object contains the properties `isOrderIgnoredForMap` and `isOrderIgnoredForObject`.
+Both properties are set to `true` by default.

+Special equality comparisons have been added for `Date` and `Map`.
+More of these may be added in the future.
+The `Set` data type has not been added for example.

 ```js
 const isEqual = equals({name: "John Doe"}, {name: "John Doe"});
 ```

+### The `transformArray` function

 The `transformArray` function takes three parameters.
 They are `array`, `arrayFilter` and `arrayTransformer`.
 It returns `array` or a transformed version of it.